 Timing of Negotiation of Category 1 And Category 2 License Community Agreements

 A host or surrounding community agreement may be executed at any time by a community, providing that the execution is in conformity with local approval standards and procedures.
 Given that the application and permitting of a gaming facility is a complicated process, it is reasonable for applicants to request communities to engage in discussions and negotiations on host and surrounding community agreements as soon as possible.
 While the Commission has discussed the risks to communities of final execution of host or surrounding community agreements prior to the conclusion of the RFA-1 process, there is no requirement that execution of such agreements occur after such applicants have been deemed qualified by the Commission under the RFA-1 process.

 Timing of a Category 1 or Category 2 License Referendum

 Pursuant to the Gaming Act, host communities may not hold a referendum until after a host community agreement is executed and an applicant makes a request that the community schedule the referendum.

 Also pursuant to the Gaming Act, the host community shall hold the referendum between sixty to ninety days after such request.

-The RFA-1 and RFA-2 process for Region C will follow the same structure as the process used for Regions A (Eastern Mass.), Region B (Western Mass.), as well as for the Category 2 (slots-parlor) license.
+The RFA-1 and RFA-2 process for Region C followed the same structure as the process used for Regions A (Eastern Mass.), Region B (Western Mass.), as well as for the Category 2 (slots-parlor) license.